View course descriptions for

 NU 611 Nursing Research Project II (2) Offered on campus: Spring.
 Prereq.: NU 610.
 Under the supervision of advisory faculty, the student will complete a thorough, original research project.

-NU 652 Teaching Nursing II (3) Offered on campus: Spring.
-Prereq.: NU 651.
+NU 652 Nursing Education Practicum (3) Offered on campus: Spring.
+Prereq.: NU 650.
 Students implement nursing skills and principles for teaching nursing content in classroom and clinical settings.
 Attention is given to the process of teaching critical thinking skills, decision making, and performance evaluation.
 Students will obtain practical experience in teaching theory and clinicals on an undergraduate level.
 9 hours clinical experience.